RAKWireless/rak7391-examples/Remote_Access/README.md

 services:
   tailscaled:
-    build: .
+    build:
+      context: tailscale
-    #image: sheng2216/tailscale  #you can change the image name to your own image name
+    #image: tailscale/mytailscale # use the name of the image you created
     container_name: tailscaled
     restart: unless-stopped
     network_mode: host